 - recall information – say what you know about a topic without using notes (in writing, internally or out loud).

 Active learning requires attentiveness.
 Many students stress the value of finding a quiet time and place to study, free of distractions.
 Also, try to study when you’re most alert (such as in the morning, or early evening).

 5. Be a Good Online Communicator

-When doing an online course, you don’t get the chance to have casual conversations with other students before class or catch the instructor after class.
+When doing an online course, you don’t get the chance for casual conversations with other students before class or catch the instructor after class.
 So it’s important to embrace online communication, which includes email and posting in student forums.